 Roanoke Rapids is a medium-sized city located in the state of North Carolina.
-With a population of 15,345 people and six constituent neighborhoods, Roanoke Rapids is the 57th largest community in North Carolina.
+With a population of 15,229 people and seven constituent neighborhoods, Roanoke Rapids is the 70th largest community in North Carolina.

 Roanoke Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Roanoke Rapids is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Roanoke Rapids who work in office and administrative support (16.68%), sales jobs (12.11%), and healthcare (9.23%).
+Overall, Roanoke Rapids is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Roanoke Rapids who work in office and administrative support (14.16%), sales jobs (8.93%), and healthcare (8.52%).

-In terms of college education, Roanoke Rapids is nearly on par with the US average for all cities of 21.84%: 18.42% of adults 25 and older in Roanoke Rapids have a bachelor's degree or advanced degree.
+The education level of Roanoke Rapids citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.26% of adults 25 and older in Roanoke Rapids have a college degree.

-The per capita income in Roanoke Rapids in 2010 was $20,042, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,168 for a family of four.
+The per capita income in Roanoke Rapids in 2018 was $22,820, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $91,280 for a family of four.
 However, Roanoke Rapids contains both very wealthy and poor people as well.

 Roanoke Rapids is an extremely ethnically-diverse city.
 The people who call Roanoke Rapids home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roanoke Rapids residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Roanoke Rapids include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Roanoke Rapids include English, Irish, German, African, and Scots-Irish.

 The most common language spoken in Roanoke Rapids is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.